purplesandbox/TomeRaider/README.md

 to install the minimal requirements run in your terminal or preferred IDE our `requirements.txt` file

-*If you're running Python 3.3 you can delete pip install unittest.mock as it is included in the standard library.*
+*If you are running a Python version >=3.3 you can delete pip install unittest.mock as it is included in the standard library.*

 ```